wooolfgang/globalshapersiloilo/README.md

 # Global Shapers Iloilo

-A platform where the youth's leaders and initiators are able to collaborate and drive action and change in their respective communities.
+A platform where community leaders and initiators are able to collaborate and drive action for the improvement of the community.

 https://shapeiloilo.herokuapp.com